horvathmartin97/horvathmartin97/readme.md

 ## About Me

-I’m a Full Stack Developer specializing in crafting intuitive React frontends and robust Node.js backend systems.
+I'm a Full Stack Developer specializing in crafting intuitive React frontends and robust Node.js backend systems.
 I excel in designing REST APIs with Express.js, managing databases using Prisma and PostgreSQL, and enhancing application reliability through TypeScript.
 Passionate about clean code and efficient problem-solving, I strive to build scalable and maintainable solutions.
 Feel free to explore my projects below or get in touch to discuss how I can help your next project succeed.

 ## Skills